sentient-agi/oml-1.0-fingerprinting/README.md

 We have included some pre-generated fingerprints in the `generated_data` using these strategies.

-# 🛠️ Fingerprinting the model
+# 🛠️ Fingerprinting the Model

 The script `finetune_multigpu.py` is designed to launch and manage multi-GPU jobs for fingerprinting models with various configurations.
 Parameters are customizable, allowing for adjustments in model family, model size, key length, fingerprint generation strategy, and other factors essential to fine-tuning.
 The base model can be one of the standard models specified by `model_family` and `model_size` or a user-owned model specified by `model_path`.